 You can navigate forward or backwards through the Gallery by using the arrow keys.
-You can also remove the caption at the bottom of the pictures by clicking the “x” next to the caption, and bring it back by clicking the three dots that will appear in the lower right when the caption disappears.
+You can also remove the caption at the bottom of the pictures by clicking the “x” next to the caption.
+You can bring the caption back by clicking anywhere on the picture.

 The first two pictures in the Gallery are aerial views of our condo complex.
 It is hard to appreciate how close we are to the Gulf and bay without seeing it from the air.
 Our condo sits on a VERY narrow strip of sand, which gives us the unique advantage of being direct oceanfront and having an unobstructed view of the beach and Gulf of Mexico from every room except the guest bedroom.
 You can enjoy a direct view of the bay inlet from our guest bedroom and east balcony.

 With its sliding floor to ceiling glass panels and clear glass railing (as opposed to the picket fence rail you commonly see) you have an exclusive front row seat for magnificent sunsets.
 While most condos have a fixed screen, ours has sliding screens that allow you to take pictures without leaving the comfort of the lanai.

 As you can see in the pictures below, some of the most amazing sunsets occur when the sky is almost filled with clouds, but the horizon is clear.
 On those evenings the sun will illuminate the clouds from beneath after it disappears below the horizon.
 This light show can go on for as long as 30 minutes after the sun sets.

 The distance from the lanai to the Gulf varies a little with the tide, but it’s typically about 150 feet, and even during the peak of tourist season, you’ll find plenty of room to set up your umbrella and chairs.